mannie-exe/layer_1/README.md

 # layer_1 - A Vanilla+ Minecraft Modpack

 layer_1 is a carefully curated Fabric modpack that enhances Minecraft while preserving its vanilla essence.
-With over 220 mods focused on performance, visual polish, and quality of life improvements, layer_1 creates the Minecraft experience you always wanted.
+With 239 mods focused on performance, visual polish, and quality of life improvements, layer_1 creates the Minecraft experience you always wanted.

 ## Overview